Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

 Tools for understanding your data

-To recap, Copilot for Microsoft 365 helps employees find, process, and share information.
+To recap, Copilot helps employees find, process, and share information.
 These actions take place not only within Microsoft 365 but also outside of it, like when copying and pasting sensitive information into ChatGPT or Google Gemini.
 So, it’s crucial to understand how your sensitive information is stored and used with Copilot and external AI services.

 The following Microsoft tools help to understand your data.